rdtproject/Microservices-SandBox/README.md

 ## Spring MVC vs Spring Data REST
 ### Spring MVC
 - Http Request -> RestController -> CustomService
+- Any persistence layer can be used, Rest Controller is fowarding http requests to any custom service
 ### Spring Data REST
 - Http Request -> Spring Data REST -> Spring Data Repository
+- Only for projects / microservices using Spring Data JPA as persistence layes